roiezemel/simmon/README.md

 opens the live view of the data.
 - Later, a 'tracker' is added to the Monitor to track velocity against time.
 Each tracker is associated with **one** independent variable, and multiple dependent variables.
 When calling `update()` the number of values provided should be equal to the number of variable labels.
-- Variables declared as attributes of the Monitor objects (like `its` and `dt`) are considered configuration constants.
+- Variables declared as attributes of the Monitor object (like `its` and `dt`) are considered configuration constants.
 These values will be added to the config.txt file at the end.
 - `finalize()` is an important method that closes all subprocesses that haven't been closed and saves all the data that hasn't been saved.